Pretty rad to have just wrapped up the Crankworx world series championship!

 • PHOTOSHOOT- FREEHUB MAG

 Round2 of the ProGrt National DH series went to Vernon, NJ, which is an hour and a bit outside of NYC.
 I really enjoy this place, it was once home to the US Open, which was an incredible event.
 Gwin and I took the victories.
 There was a good turnout of US riders, since its an easy trip to Scotland after that.
-Luca Shaw, Mitchypoo, Binggelli, Dakota, Max Morgan, Kiran Mackinnon, even Richie Rude came out for a lap yesterday.
-Unfortunately, Neko Mually Broke his arm real bad, but other than that, good event, cool trophy, sweet prize purse.
-Good job.
+Luca Shaw, Mitchypoo, Binggelli, Dakota, Max Morgan, Kiran Mackinnon, even Richie Rude came out for a lap.
+Unfortunately for Neko Mually he broke his arm, but other than that, good event, cool trophy, sweet prize purse.

 Chairlift season has arrived!
 About time too, winter seemed to drag on forever, and all the homies were up in Canada this weekend.
 Dunno if I have ever been up there when it's that smooth, but fun none the less.
 Get up there and enjoy!!